scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    Distribution of :math:`F_1` measures against stores (a) and rebates (b). :label:`violon`

 Figure :ref:`productsF1` and Table 3 indicates :math:`F_1` to all products.
-Some products are easy to predict with value of :math:`F_1` > 0 and some products are so hard to predict with value of :math:`F_1` < 0.
+Some products are easy to predict with the value of :math:`F_1` > 0 and some products are so hard to predict with the value of :math:`F_1` < 0.
-For the first group, they are products includes on restriction regime such as diet cranberry fruit juice, purified water, and total 0% blueberry acai greek yogurt.
+For the first group, they are products includes on restriction regime such as `diet cranberry fruit juice`, `purified water`, and `total 0% blueberry acai greek yogurt`.

 .. raw:: latex